Garden & Pool

-Salt can have a significant impact on soil pH, which in turn can affect the growth and health of plants in a garden.
-When your soils pH is too high or too low, it can limit the availability of certain nutrients and lead to stunted growth and poor yields.
+While not directly related to Salt, our garden articles mention soil pH frequently, so I wanted to gather some information about that topic in a single article.
+When your soil has a pH value that is too high or too low, it can limit the availability of certain nutrients and lead to stunted growth and poor yields.

-There are many ways to balance your dirt’s pH and manage salt levels in the garden, from adding organic matter to the soil to using specific types of fertilizers and soil amendments.
-By taking a proactive approach to soil health and understanding the role of salt in soil pH, gardeners can create a thriving, productive garden that supports healthy plant growth and yields.
+There are many ways to balance your dirt’s pH, from adding organic matter to the soil to using specific types of fertilizers and soil amendments.
+By taking a proactive approach to soil health including soil pH, gardeners can create a thriving, productive garden that supports healthy plant growth and yields.
+This article presents details about how to approach the issue and what to do about it.

-Soil pH is a measure of the acidity or alkalinity of soil.
+The term ‘pH’ is a measure of the acidity or alkalinity of any material (water, food, cleaning products, the water in your pool, etc).
 It is measured on a scale of 1 to 14, with 7 being neutral.
+Soil also has a pH that is measurable on this scale.

 The Importance of Soil pH